 Stakeholders also argue that delaying the final decisions on the legal and business cases is important for procedural reasons.
 Several stakeholders note that Bonneville intends to state in Phase V how joining the EIM is consistent with Bonneville's principles, which include that joining the EIM is consistent with the agency's legal authority and is a sound business decision supported by a business case.
-They ask, if Bonneville makes final decisions on these items in Phase II of the process, how can Bonneville make a meaningful assessment of the associated principles in Phase V of the process?135 For example, the Slice Group supports classifying the Cost Benefit Analysis and legal analysis as "preliminary" and using it to support signing the Implementation Agreement as a sound business decision.
-The Slice Group claims that calling the business case and legal case "final" would predetermine the Phase V step of determining the consistency with Bonneville's principles.136 interplay between a final decision as to BPA's legal authority and business case for joining the EIM in the September 2019 ROD, and BPA's promise to later demonstrate in Phase V consistency between any decision to join the EIM with BPA's EIM principles.
-This is because BPA's EIM principles include that EIM participation is consistent with BPA's statutory, regulatory, and contractual obligations as well as that BPA's participation will be based on a sound business rationale.137
+They ask, if Bonneville makes final decisions on these items in Phase II of the process, how can Bonneville make a meaningful assessment of the associated principles in Phase V of the process?
+For example, the Slice Group supports classifying the Cost Benefit Analysis and legal analysis as "preliminary" and using it to support signing the Implementation Agreement as a sound business decision.
+The Slice Group claims that calling the business case and legal case "final" would predetermine the Phase V step of determining the consistency with Bonneville's principles.

+WPAG raises a similar concern in its comments.
+WPAG states that its concern is the interplay between a final decision as to BPA's legal authority and business case for joining the EIM in the September 2019 ROD, and BPA's promise to later demonstrate in Phase V consistency between any decision to join the EIM with BPA's EIM principles.
+This is because BPA's EIM principles include that EIM participation is consistent with BPA's statutory, regulatory, and contractual obligations as well as that BPA's participation will be based on a sound business rationale.